Chris Baines: Career

-Baines writes in BBC Gardeners' World, BBC Wildlife and Country Living magazines. and is a regular broadcaster on BBC Radio 4.
+Baines has written frequently in BBC Gardeners' World, BBC Wildlife and Country Living magazines. and is a regular broadcaster on BBC Radio 4.
 His film The Living Thames won the 2019 UK Charity Film Award and has won prizes and awards on four continents.
 It has an introduction by Sir David Attenborough and is available worldwide through Amazon.
 He is also a Companion of the Guild of St George.